altfatterz/altfatterz.github.io/_posts/2017-08-22-streaming-with-spring-cloud-data-flow.md

 In contrast to Spring XD, in Spring Cloud Data Flow the modules are autonomous deployable Spring Boot apps, which can be run individually with java -jar.
 These Spring Boot apps can use Spring Cloud Stream to quickly build a message-driven microservice, where the messaging middleware (like Apache Kafka, RabbitMQ, etc) is abstracted away.
-In the Spring Cloud Stream terminology streams are made up `sources`, `sinks` and optionally `processors`.
+In `Spring Cloud Stream` terminology streams are made up `sources`, `sinks` and optionally `processors`.

-Below you can see a simple `source` application which with the help of `InputChannelAdapter` annotation sends a message to the output channel of the `source` using an auto-configured poller which can be further customized using the `spring.integration.poller` property.
+Below you can see a simple `source` application which with the help of `@InputChannelAdapter` annotation sends a message to the output channel of the `source` using an auto-configured poller which can be further customized using the `spring.integration.poller` property.
-The `EnableBinding` annotation triggers the Spring Cloud Stream infrastructure.
+The `@EnableBinding` annotation triggers the Spring Cloud Stream infrastructure.

 ```java
 @EnableBinding(Source.class)